 The theory, devised by some conspiracy theorists, essentially states that governments or elite groups use fictional films or books as a tool for mass mind control.
 For what purpose?
 That of making the mass accept more easily the future events already planned.

 How plausible is this theory?
 Do the media we consume "prepare" us to calmly tolerate any change?

-Let's start by saying that predictive programming is not a scientific theory, not even remotely.
+Let's start by saying that predictive programming is not a scientific theory, even remotely.
 It is a complex of ideas developed by groups of people who believe, among other things, that the world is run by a totalitarian government of "lizardmen".

 In order to predict sudden (and hostile) resistance or reactions from the public, the rulers add subtle references to future events in the mainstream media.
 In this way, when the event happens the audience is already mentally prepared.

 This notion was described and proposed for the first time by the conspiracy theorist Alan Watt, recently passed away.
 Watt defined predictive programming as "a subtle form of psychological conditioning provided by the media to inform the public of planned social changes that need to be implemented by our leaders."

 Proponents of this theory argue that governments also use this technique.
 Don't you find it illogical?
 Governments would have a solution to a problem, but they don't adopt it right away.
 They adopt it only after conditioning people, damaging their ability to think for themselves.

 Ok.
 You may be wondering why you find this stuff on Futuroprossimo.
 Actually I ask the questions here, so I ask you:

 Why do some people still believe it?